faz919/DietPeeps/README.md

 ### Physical Device

-Follow [this guide](https://reactnative.dev/docs/running-on-device) for i0S deployment on a physical device.
+Follow [this guide](https://reactnative.dev/docs/running-on-device) for iOS deployment on a physical device.

 # Updates & App Info